 - Dr. Andrea Irmer, Academic Staff, Cognitive Development

-- Dr. Sebastian Korinth, Academic Staff, IDeA-Laboratories
+- Dr. Sebastian Korinth, Academic Staff, IDeA Labs

 - Dr. Lucas Lörch, Academic Staff, Individualised Interventions